 Creating awareness about the problems that this group faces and building coalitions is part of the strategy aimed at achieving this goal.
 We are working towards engaging communities across the country, coordinating with unions, women’s rights advocates, Latino civil rights groups, and high road employers, to raise awareness about these problems, promote solutions, and create change.

-Individuals will be selected to serve as the 2020-2021 Trabajadoras Fellows through LCLAA's Trabajadoras Campaign.
-Fellows will receive trainings, updates, and resources from LCLAA to promote gender equity for all trabajadoras.
+Individuals are selected to serve as Trabajadoras Fellows each year.
+Our Trabajadoras Fellows receive trainings and resources from LCLAA leaders and partners to promote gender equity for all trabajadoras.
 Participants will be connected to engage with LCLAA Chapters in their state and other allies to ensure that the work to promote Latina leadership and equity is a priority across the country.

 LCLAA's Trabajadoras Fellows will receive specialized training from experts in the field on financial literacy, effective communication, advocacy, negotiations, and working with allies, among other topics.